vapcomm/codewars/README.md

 It's a storage for my katas solved on https://www.codewars.com/users/vapcomm

-Feel free to use any code in this repository.

-It was made as an Android Studio project to simplify my everyday Kotlin developer's life.
 Every solution has tests taken from kata's tests with my additional tests.

+## kotlin

+Kotlin katas made as a Kotlin library with unit tests.
+May be opened in Android Studio or IDEA as Gradle project.

+## Licence

+Feel free to use any code in this repository under MIT licence.